Skip to main content

 Reduced tree-related outages

-Increasing frequency of tree trimming and removal, including addressing diseased and dying trees on and off our right of way.
+Increased frequency in tree trimming and removal, including addressing diseased and dying trees both on and off our rights-of-way.

 Next-generation smart grid technologies

-Expanding advanced automation to accelerate restoration and reduce outages, and data analytics to inform smarter business decisions that deliver the greatest value for customers.
+Expanding advanced automation to accelerate restoration and reduce outages, and data analytics to inform smarter business decisions that deliver the greatest value.

 Frequently Asked Questions